 Paganism, a “religion” of the earth celebrated nature’s eroticism and in some debaucherous ways.

-Mass orgies, ritual sacrifice and mythological fantasy’s were played out in full permissive exploration and devotion, sometimes leading to death.
+Mass orgies, ritual sacrifice and mythological fantasies were played out in full permissive exploration and devotion, sometimes leading to death.

-Personally I’m glad that some of these acts were stomped out with the high ordered morale of the Sky religions because no I do not want to be killed In the name of the gods or be flayed in an act of mythological reenactment.
+Personally, I’m glad that some of these acts were stomped out with the high ordered morale of the Sky religions because I do not want to be killed in the name of the gods or be flayed in an act of mythological reenactment.